Visa-free entry to China – current regulations at a glance

 PrintMailRate-it

-Since the end of the pandemic, China has introduced a number of entry facilitation measures.
-The main aim is to facilitate tourism and business travel, thereby providing a further boost to the Chinese economy.
-The entry facilitations include temporary visa-free entry, visa-free transit and visa-free short stays for the entire country, as well as visa-free entry to various regions of China, especially for tourist groups.
+Since the end of the pandemic, Mainland China has introduced a number of entry facilitation measures.
+The main aim is to facilitate tourism and business travel, thereby providing a further boost to the economy.
+The entry facilitations include temporary visa-free entry, visa-free transit and visa-free short stays for the entire Mainland China, as well as visa-free entry to various regions, especially for tourist groups.
 The legal situation is very dynamic, and the regulations are changed frequently and often at very short notice.
 The following is an overview of the most important entry regulations currently in force.

-Nationals of these countries can enter China with their ordinary passports at all border crossing points open to foreigners (air, land, sea) and stay in China for up to 15 days for business, tourism, visiting relatives and friends or transit.
+Nationals of these countries (including minors) can enter Mainland China with their ordinary passports at all border crossing points open to foreigners (air, land, sea) and stay in Mainland China for up to 30 days for business, tourism, visiting relatives and friends, exchange purposes or transit.

 At the time of writing, visa-free entry is working well in practice.

-No prior registration with a Chinese consular office is required for visa-free entry.
-Travellers do not have to enter the country directly from their home country, but can enter from any third country.
-Travellers should, however, take the precaution of carrying documents to prove the purpose of their trip.
+No prior registration with a Chinese consulate general or embassy is required for visa-free entry.
+Travelers do not have to enter the Mainland China directly from their home country but can enter from any third country or region.
+Travelers should, however, take the precaution of carrying documents to prove the purpose of their trip.
 This could include letters of invitation, flight and hotel bookings or other documents that show the purpose of the visit.
 Border authorities may check these documents and refuse visa-free entry if there is any doubt about the purpose of the journey.

 Visa-free entry to Hainan province